jasynmarais/Sprint-Challenge--JavaScript/README.md

 4. Describe the four rules of the 'this' keyword.

+i.
+Window Binding - When in the global scope, the value of “this” will be the window/console Object;
+ii.
+Implicit Binding -A function is called by a preceding dot, the object to the left of the dot gets "this". iii.
+New Binding - Whenever a constructor function is used, this refers to the specific instance of the object that is created and returned by the constructor function. iv.
+Explicit Binding - directly telling "this" what we are referring to by using .call, .apply or .bind.

 5. Why do we need super() in an extended class?

 ## Project Set up